-Classes will be held on Mondays during eight weeks of the summer quarter in 2014, from June 23rd to August 11th.
+Classes will be held Mondays during eight weeks of the Summer 2016 quarter, beginning June 20th and ending August 8th.
 Students will be introduced to business concepts and specific frameworks for effective management relevant to both for-profit and nonprofit sectors.
 They will also gain a basic understanding of strategy, finance, risk and

 uncertainty, marketing, accounting and leadership.